DrDrunkenstien-10/learn-git/readme.md

-# Learning git and github
+# Learning git and github.
+This is a test repository created to learn and practice git and github concepts.